jun-csbio/e2eatp/README.md

 ~~~

 ## Predicted Database on Uniprot
-* If you have install this repository/package, you can find that there is a predicted ATP-binding residues database for all human proteins in UniProt.
+* If you have installed this package, you can find that there is a predicted ATP-binding residues database for all human proteins in UniProt.

 ~~~
   $ cd e2eatp-main/uniprot/